-Because of the value artificial intelligence brings to businesses across industries and especially the hype surrounding it, the technology is an excellent investment opportunity.
-Since every opportunity is accompanied by risk, it is important to have the right perspective when considering an investment.
+Because of the value artificial intelligence brings to businesses across industries and the hype surrounding the technology, it is an excellent investment opportunity.
+But since investment is accompanied by risk, it is important to choose the right stock.

 Artificial Intelligence (AI) is an industrial, as well as a scientific paradigm shift with real potential to disrupt the current business status quo.
 The general public is thrilled by its recent developments and at the same time anxious about the possible scenarios of its application.